 The Victorian government鈥檚 grasslands management program is being implemented with good intentions by the Department of the Environment鈥檚 Melbourne Strategic Assessment team and Parks Victoria.

-Yet, after 15 years of the assessment, five years after 100% of the reserves were promised to be purchased (but only about 10% have been), there is still no native grassland seed production strategy to be seen, let alone a seed orchard.
+Yet after 15 years of assessment and five years after the reserves were to have been fully purchased, only 25% has been, and there is still no native grassland seed production strategy to be seen, let alone a seed orchard.

 Offsets are the government鈥檚 easy way out; the whole Western Grassland Reserves are, in fact, an offset.